4 Tips for Optimising Your E-Commerce Shopping Cart for Sales

 Most cart abandonment takes place due to an un-optimised shopping basket and a cumbersome checkout experience.
 What’s more, it’s estimated that around 63% of revenue lost due to abandoned carts is recoverable with the right techniques.
 The question becomes, therefore, what kinds of measures can you take for increasing conversion rates in e-commerce?
 How can you ensure that your checkout process and shopping cart are both optimised to encourage the sale?
 Simple – all you have to do is follow the four tips listed below!

 1. Product Bundling and Upselling

 Two of the best ways of increasing your sales and boosting your average basket size is by creating product bundles and by upselling before checkout.
 As most marketers know, coupling two or more products together is an incredibly handy way of skyrocketing revenue.
 While this is of course most effective when the bundling comes hand in hand with a discount, reducing the overall cost isn’t always necessary.
 Sometimes simply presenting an additional product to customers that are already sold on one is enough to get them to purchase more.

 Keeping in line with this train of thought, up-selling is a salesman’s best friend.
 Creating a separate page that makes it easy to buy complementary items (e.g. coffee filters after buying a brewer, cleaning supplies after picking out a mop) is not only easy to implement, it’s also incredibly effective.

 2. Incorporating a Recommendation System

-Systems like Segmentify’s personalized product recommendation use elegant software solutions to provide e-commerce shoppers additional products that they might enjoy based on past behaviors.
+Systems like Segmentify’s personalised product recommendation use elegant software solutions to provide e-commerce shoppers additional products that they might enjoy based on past behaviours.
 Incorporating this additional feature means a larger average basket size and lower abandoned cart rates as well.

 3. Removing Checkout Obstacles